 Whatever changes you make, you should make sure that they can be justified in a legal process.
 To help with this:

 If you want to find out when your child contact hearing will take place, speak to your solicitor or contact your local Sheriff Court to find out more.

 We understand that the current situation can be very stressful and uncertain, and that you are worried about your child’s welfare.

-When thinking about child contact arrangements and any changes during the coronavirus outbreak, you should consider your child’s wellbeing and safety.
+When thinking about child contact arrangements and any changes during the coronavirus pandemic, you should consider your child’s wellbeing and safety.
 Make sure they understand the situation and any changes you might need to make to their usual contact with the other parent.

 As a first point of contact, get in touch with your solicitor to discuss your specific situation.
 They will be able to work with you on potential solutions.